TomazMPP/BombPrice/README.md

 - **Ongoing:**
   - 🟧 Enhance responsiveness of pages and components for phones and tablets to improve user experience.
+  - 🟧 Complete visual rebranding for a cohesive and modern look.

 - **Backlog:**
   - 🟦 Real-time synchronization of all listed NFTs on OpenSea via direct integration with the Polygon Network, instead of OpenSea API.